sooti/local_manifest-1/README.md

 build.sh switches:

-'new': this mode must be run the first time you run the script, followed by the build type you want 'CLEAN': this will just clean the system output, its not a full clean but good enough for incremental builds. this must also be run everytime to avoid issues. (won't change build time almost at all)
+'new': this mode must be run the first time you run the script, followed by the build type you want 'clean': this will just clean the system output, its not a full clean but good enough for incremental builds. this must also be run everytime to avoid issues. (won't change build time almost at all)

 Build.sh Device types:
 'arm64-gapps': builds a gsi with gapps for arm64 devices with pie vendor and newer